fs-webdev/skill-building-program/badges-active/accessibility/_micro_aria.md

 Goals:
 ------

-- You have demonstrated the basic foundations of ARIA
+- You have demonstrated the basic foundations of ARIA.
 - You should have some experience using ARIA and understand when and when not to use it.